2022 Ford Bronco Sport Review, Ratings, Specs, Prices, and Photos

 Ford stocks the Bronco Sport with lots of options and a strong set of standard features.
 That makes for good value—and that all combines for an 8 here.

-Prices for 2022 haven’t been published, but the base Bronco Sport should cost about $28,500.
+The base Bronco Sport costs $28,910.
 It has power features, cruise control, roof rails, a built-in bottle opener, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto.
 It still runs on Ford’s Sync3 interface, not its newer and better Sync4 system; that costs it a point here.
 Options include rubberized floors, 10-speaker Bang & Olufsen sound, and a cargo organizer system with a table that slides on a track.

 Which Ford Bronco Sport should I buy?